Part 0: Prepare

 The following diagram provides a schematic overview of the topics and corresponding chapters in our course curriculum.
 Whereas the colors of the horizontal lines signals which sessions belong to different parts, the height of each bar reflects the relevance of each chapter within this course:

-This course mostly uses the so-called flipped classroom paradigm, in which students are solving exercises — in pairs or small groups — with additional guidance by the instructor (see Wikipedia for details).
+This course mostly uses the so-called flipped classroom paradigm, in which students are solving exercises — in pairs or small groups — with additional guidance by the instructor (see Wikipedia: flipped classroom for details).
 So what should you do when?

 Before class: You need to prepare every session at home by